yalmip/yalmip.github.io/yalmip/tutorials/robustoptimization.md

 In addition to these three major scenarios, there are some less general approaches.

-4. If the uncertainty enters polynomially and the uncertainty lives on a standard simplex, a ''conservative'' robust counterpart, based on Polya's relaxation, is used.
+4. If the uncertainty enters polynomially and the uncertainty lives on a standard simplex, a *conservative* robust counterpart, based on Polya's relaxation, is used.

-5. If the uncertainty enters quadratically and the uncertainty is constrained by a single quadratic inequality, a tight sum-of-squares approach is used (i.e. the S-procedure).
+5. If the uncertainty enters affinely (for fixed **x**) and the uncertainty is constrained by a conic set, a conservative sum-of-squares based approach is used.

 ### Simple linear programming examples